nprapps/dailygraphics-templates/looping_video/README.md

 Note: If you get a `height not divisible by 2` error, adjust the `-vf scale=1002:-1 \` value until you no longer get that error.

-The sample video included with this template comes from an "[Earth from Space](https://images.nasa.gov/details/jsc2022m000172_Earth_in_4K_Expedition_65_Edition)" video produced by NASA.

 ### Poster image

 `ffmpeg` can also generate a static poster image for the video.